Personal Injury Claims

 - Negotiation and payment

-The initial consultation begins when you contact The Compensation Experts.
-Our friendly advisors will talk to you about your injuries and what led to them, asking a series of questions to help build a picture of the sequence of events, to see whether there is the potential to make a claim.
+The initial conversation begins when you contact The Compensation Experts.
+Our friendly agents will talk to you about your injuries and what led to them, asking a series of questions to help build a picture of the sequence of events, to see whether there is the potential to make a claim.

 Your personal injury lawyer will review your medical notes to ascertain the type of accident you’re experienced, the impact it has had on your life, and the prognosis for your recovery.
 We may seek the opinion of an independent medical advisor at this point, especially if your injuries are extensive and your recovery is ongoing.

 Information you can provide which will help your claim includes: